-The proposed amendments to our Certificate of Incorporation contemplated by this Proposal No. 3 are attached to this Proxy Statement as Appendix/C.
+The proposed amendments to our Certificate of Incorporation contemplated by this Proposal No. 3 are attached to this Proxy Statement as Appendix C.

 If this Proposal No. 3 is approved, the amendment of our Certificate of Incorporation will occur upon the filing of the amendments to our Certificate of Incorporation with the Delaware Secretary of State.
 The Company will make that filing promptly after the Annual Meeting if our stockholders approve the amendment.
 If this Proposal No. 3 is not approved, our Board will remain classified.
 Approval of this Proposal No. 3 is not conditioned on the approval of Proposal No. 2.
+For stockholder convenience, we may opt to file an amended and restated Certificate of Incorporation reflecting all amendments to the Certificate of Incorporation approved at the Annual Meeting.